| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 respiratory ward was overflowing with people, and they were having to put

 respiratory patients in other wards."
-At that time, a resident of Spokane
+At that time, a resident of

-listening to a police radio scanner told ENS he heard "many rescue calls for
+listening to a police radio scanner told ENS he heard "many rescue

 people with breathing difficulties."